 Be sure to sign up for your free Family Table Manners Checklist.
 It’s a handy list of the table manners your children need to know plus tips to help you build their table manners confidence -with no stress, nagging, or fuss required!

-An important foundation of good table manners is using silverware correctly.
+An important part of good table manners is using silverware correctly.

-In this post, let’s look at the silent signals of silverware.
+In this post, I’m sharing the silent signals of silverware how to’s.

 This is a simple table manners skill to teach your family and can be learned quickly by even young children.

-Use these four teaching points and see the pictures below:
+Use these four teaching points to teach your family the silent signals.

 #2– Servers in restaurants are trained to recognize the silent signals.
-Using the silent signals at every meal (when dining out and at home) show you are confident and mannerly.
+Use the silent signals at every meal (when dining out and at home).
+Your good table manners show you’re confident and considerate.

-#3– There are two slightly different variations of the silent signals.
-One is for the Continental method of eating and the other is for the American method.
-You may use either.
+#3– There are two slightly different variations of the silent signals as you’ll see in the pictures below.
+One is for the American method of eating and the other is for the Continental method.
 Both are considered to be good manners!

 The American Method